KQM-git/TCL/docs/combat-mechanics/poise.md

 You can stack Poise and allow your characters to further avoid being staggered.

-#### The number of teammates in co-op mode will increase poise or decrease vulnerability.
+#### The number of teammates in Co-op mode will increase poise or decrease vulnerability.

 ### Factors that affect Poise Damage